 mhuusko5 | Mathew Huusko V

 I also create software independently, without a special title (or desk usually).
-I'm the mad hatter - I make and wear all the hats, from invention and concept creation to experience and interface design to creation of visual assets to engineering.
-I'm on a mission to do away with the traditional button/menu organized, cursor controlled, keyboard shortcut enhanced, desktop experience, and my target is Mac OS X.
+I'm the mad hatter, making and wearing all the hats, from invention and concept creation to experience and interface design to creation of visual assets to engineering.
+Much of my work is related to how people physically interface with software experiences.

 Besides, I hear pictures are worth more.

 Liyo | Listen to music with your friends, together in real time.

 Gestr | Launch apps and bookmarks on your Mac with multitouch trackpad drawings.

 Tapr | Rapidly switch and preview apps on your Mac with multitouch trackpad taps.

 Gestr iOS | Activate apps on your Jailbroken iOS device with multitouch drawings.

 M5MultitouchSupport | Sanely consume system wide multitouch events under Mac OS X.

 M5DrawingRecognizer | Easily store/match multistroke gestures in Objective-C.